onflow/cadence/runtime/language.md

 }
 ```

-In initializers, the special constant `self` refers to the structure or class value that is to be initialized.
+In initializers, the special constant `self` refers to the composite value that is to be initialized.

-Fields can be read (if they are constant or variable) and set (if they are variable), using the access syntax: the structure or class instance is followed by a dot (`.`) and the name of the field.
+Fields can be read (if they are constant or variable) and set (if they are variable), using the access syntax: the composite value is followed by a dot (`.`) and the name of the field.

 ```bamboo,file=composite-data-type-fields-assignment.bpl
 const token = Token(id: 42, balance: 1_000_00)